jlaplante333/SFx10_hackathon_CIVIC_SUPREME/README.md

 # SFx10 - Civic Meetings Supreme

+**🌐 [Live App Demo](https://github.com/jlaplante333/SFx10_hackathon_CIVIC_SUPREME)** - This is the link to our lovable app for the maps with orchestra data and all data we could find integration.

 A fullstack web application that enables voice-based civic meetings to be transcribed, analyzed, and turned into structured meeting output.

 ## Features